 Quiet Zone & Reporting Train Horn Violations

-A Quiet Zone is a section of rail line at least one half mile in length containing one or more consecutive public highway-rail grade crossings at which locomotive horns are not routinely sounded.
+A Quiet Zone is a section of rail line at least one-half mile in length containing one or more consecutive public highway-rail grade crossings at which locomotive horns are not routinely sounded.
 Routine sounding can be silenced at specific highway-rail grade crossings after a safety system or procedure established by the appropriate traffic control authority is determined, by the Federal Railroad Administration (FRA), to be an effective substitute for the locomotive horn.
-In the City of Placentia, there is an Quiet Zone, which became effective on August 18, 20017 and extends from Kraemer Boulevard to Kellogg Drive.
+In the City of Placentia, there is a Quiet Zone, which became effective on August 18, 2007, and extends from Kraemer Boulevard to Kellogg Drive.

-In addition, OCTA partnered with eight cities along the OCTA–owned rail corridor to implement rail safety enhancements that provided the cities with the opportunity to establish a quiet zone.
+In addition, Orange County Transportation Authority (OCTA) partnered with eight Orange County cities to implement rail safety enhancements that provided the cities with the opportunity to establish a Quiet Zone.
 Crossings in the cities of Anaheim, Dana Point, Irvine, Orange, San Clemente, San Juan Capistrano, Santa Ana, and Tustin have established quiet zones.
 To view a map of the locations of all of the railroad crossing locations in Orange County with established quiet zones, please click here: Railroad Crossing Locations with Quiet Zones.